 Have you ever heard or asked one of the following questions?

 This is a bit of a complicated question with various possible answers.
-We will discuss the most common ones in the next few articles.
+We will discuss the most common ones below.

 The most important fact to remember is that tax is based on a yearly income.
 All tax paid during the year of assessment, called PAYE (Pay As You Earn), is just contributions to your annual tax liability.
 In other words, even if your monthly tax is off by a few rand, it is the yearly total that is important.

 When employers do their reconciliation at the end of the year, they do their final correction of your tax in the last pay period of the tax year.
 Some of the methods used are designed to minimise this difference during the last pay period.

 Since tax is a yearly liability and employees are paid in more intervals, salaries and wages must be prorated up to a full year to calculate the tax.
 The tax is then prorated down to the pay period again to get the PAYE deduction for that period.